When it comes to designing and building with brick, size matters.

-Brick sizes have an impact on a wide range of things such as how the building is designed, the overall aesthetic appearance of a project and how easily the bricks can be laid.
+Brick dimensions have an impact on a wide range of things such as how the building is designed, the overall aesthetic appearance of a project and how easily the bricks can be laid.

 Historically brick sizes in the UK varied quite a lot.
 There was a move towards larger brick dimensions when the Government introduced a brick tax in 1784.